-Visuospatial abilities refer to the way people relate visual information to the space around them.
-Examples of visuospatial ability include:
+Visuospatial abilities refer to the way you relate visual information to the space around you.
+You are using your visuospatial ability when you:

-- using a map to get from one place to another, rather than relying on directions
+- use a map to get from one place to another, rather than relying on directions

-- driving - judging distance and speed accurately
+- drive or cross the road - judging vehicle distance and speed accurately

 - breaking tasks into smaller, more manageable chunks

 - dealing with any sleep problems you have